Comprehensive Guide to Different Types of Tires

 These tires are best for highways but aren’t as good as winter or all-terrain tires in poor weather conditions.

-Highway tires are made to get you to and from work, school, and other places where you need traction.
+Highway tires are made to get you to and from work, school, and other places you need traction.

 7. All-terrain Tires